 Further information and reporting

-For all queries about weeds on highways, etc. and to report Japanese knotweed on Council land, telephone 0191 278 7878 and ask for ‘Envirocall’.
+For all queries about weeds on highways and to report Japanese knotweed on council land, phone 0191 278 7878 and ask for ‘Envirocall’.

-Please do not contact us to report Japanese knotweed on private land or land owned by other organisations.
-We are unable to treat it, collect or dispose of it.
+Please do not contact us to report Japanese knotweed on private land or land owned by other organisations as we are unable to treat it, collect or dispose of it.